pagedjs/pagedjs-website/src/content/en/journal/2025-06-16-nextChapter.md

 ---
-title: "A new chapter in Paged.js lifePaged.js neue"
+title: "A new chapter in Paged.js life"
 date: 2025-05-17
 draft: false
 author: "@julientaq"